jfo/blog/source/drafts/sild16.md

 #endif
 ```

-A couple of things to note here!
-Unlike the `cell.h` file, which defines the
-structs in full, I don't plan on interacting with an Environment except through
-the api that I'm defining here.
-Much like how the `FILE` object is opaque to
-the consumer of `stdio.h`, I want the interaction to be constrained to these
-basic functions.
-I am free then, to change the internal workings of the
-implementation of those functions and the underlying env struct however I want,
-and I won't have to go through my other code and update it all, as long as it
-still conforms to this basic api.

 I'll jump a little bit now, before implementing something for this, to where it
 will be used in the evaluation code! `eval` currently looks like this: